 Pan Am Flight 759 Crash

 Tn the afternoon of July 9, 1982, shortly after Pan American World Airlines (Pan Am) Flight 759 lifted off the runway with 145 passengers and crew en route from New Orleans to Las Vegas, Nevada, the Boeing 727 crashed into a suburban neighborhood in Kenner, Louisiana, killing all on board and eight on the ground.
-At the time, the crash was the second deadliest in US aviation history; as of 2013 it remains the fifth deadliest.
+At the time, the crash was the second deadliest in US aviation history.
 Investigators with the National Transportation Safety Board (NTSB) determined that a microburst-induced wind shear was the cause, and the disaster led to the development of sophisticated equipment that incorporates Doppler radar to predict severe downdrafts, virtually eliminating the violent weather phenomenon as a threat to airline safety.
 Wind-shear detection and alert systems were mandated by the US Federal Aviation Administration for installation in all commercial aircraft by 1993.

 Originating in Miami, Florida, Flight 759 made its first stop in New Orleans.
 Las Vegas was scheduled as the second destination, followed by San Diego, California.
 The plane was cleared for takeoff under heavy thunderstorms at 4:09 p.m. by the control tower at New Orleans International Airport (now named Louis Armstrong International Airport).
 The aircraft was suddenly forced down into the Roosevelt subdivision moments after it was airborne over Kenner, at no more than 100 feet in altitude, by a microburst, a tight column of sinking air that produces intense straight-line winds at ground level that are similar to but distinguishable from a tornado.
 Captain Kenneth L. McCullers and copilot Donald G. Pierce, knowing that a crash landing was imminent, veered the plane to the left toward the nearby West Metairie Canal in a desperate attempt to redirect the plane away from a residential neighborhood.
 In the process, the plane clipped trees and snapped a power line.
 The left wing plowed into the ground, causing the plane to cartwheel, skid, and explode with more than eight thousand gallons of unspent jet-fuel aboard.
 Flight 759 cut a deadly swath through Kenner, destroying six homes and damaging five others in a four-block area less than 5,000 feet from the end of the runway.
 Though the damage was catastrophic, McCullers and Pierce’s last-minute decision saved many lives.
 If not for their courageous act in the face of death, the surrounding Morningside Park neighborhood could have been completely wiped out.
 McCullers was a veteran of several emergencies, including a dramatic in-flight loss of all electrical power on New Year’s Day 1979; he was commended for bringing that passenger jet to a safe landing in Houston, Texas.